 When a motorcyclist suffers a traumatic injury, a lifetime of medical procedures and medical expenses can result.
 Multiple surgical procedures, as well as many months or years of rehabilitation, can await the motorcyclist.
 To make matters worse, he or she may never be able to return to a prior career.

 The bottom line is that, without the help of an experienced motorcycle attorney, an injured motorcyclist may never regain his or her prior quality of life.

 Biases Facing Motorcyclists During a Trial

-Motorcyclists who take their case to court in order to force the negligent party to compensate them for their injuries may find themselves facing certain biases on the part of the jury and judge.
+Motorcyclists who take their case to court to force the negligent party to compensate them for their injuries may find themselves facing certain biases on the part of the jury and judge.
 Many people still view the motorcyclist as a thrill-seeking, free-spirited, reckless person who was likely responsible for the accident—even when the evidence proves otherwise.

 Such biases can even exist in the police officer who wrote the accident report, meaning the officer may go out of his or her way to find fault with the motorcyclist rather than performing a thorough, unbiased investigation.
-In some cases this can mean the jury never hears all the evidence because of these preconceived notions about motorcyclists.
+In some cases, this can mean the jury never hears all the evidence because of these preconceived notions about motorcyclists.

 Most Common Factors Associated with Motorcycle Accidents